lukechilds/create-cert/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lukechilds/create-cert/badge.svg?branch=master)](https://coveralls.io/github/lukechilds/create-cert?branch=master)
 [![npm](https://img.shields.io/npm/v/create-cert.svg)](https://www.npmjs.com/package/create-cert)

-`create-cert` generates a self signed certificate with sensible defaults along with an associated CA certificate to validate against.
+`create-cert` is a convenient wrapper around the [`pem`](https://github.com/Dexus/pem) module.
+It generates a self signed certificate with sensible defaults along with an associated CA certificate to validate against.
+It has a Promise based API and returns the keys in a format that can be passed directly into `https.createServer`.

 ## Install